sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 [ACCORDION-BEGIN [Step 5: ](Add data)]

-You've got a fully functioning OData service, but it's not as exciting as it could be - there's no data in it yet!
+You've got a fully functioning OData service, but it's not that exciting as it could be - there's no data in it yet!
 If you had selected the `Products` hyperlink on the welcome page in the previous step, you'd have seen something like this:

 ```json
 {